Skip to main content

 studio ghibli theme park

-Speaking at a press event ahead of the launch, Omura said Ghibli Park had taken “five years and five months” to complete (via Lifestyle Asia).
-Goro Miyazaki said the destination was originally designed before his father’s retirement.
+Speaking at a press event before the launch, Omura said Ghibli Park had taken “five years and five months” to complete (via Lifestyle Asia).
+Goro Miyazaki said the destination was initially designed before his father’s retirement.
 “We didn’t want people to forget Ghibli’s works,” he said.
 “But we were betrayed again.
 He’s making a feature film now!”

 Ghibli Park was initially set to open in 2020.
 It was revealed in July 2020 that the attraction had resumed construction following a temporary suspension.
 “We are still on track and are planning to open the park in fall 2022,” Omura confirmed at the time.